Kotlin Help

 • Objects are stored in a shared heap and can be accessed from any thread.

-• Tracing garbage collection (GC) is performed periodically to collect objects that are not reachable from the "roots", like local and global variables.
+• Tracing garbage collection is performed periodically to collect objects that are not reachable from the "roots", like local and global variables.

 Garbage collector